My Research

 Dissertation:

-How do states fight multifront wars?
-Across history, the prospect of multifront war has haunted the minds of statesmen, and numerous wars have grown from a fear of fighting on multiple fronts or the opportunistic exploitation of an adversary’s entanglements.
 Fighting in multiple locations forces a state to divide its military, making it more difficult to achieve victory and increasing the risks of military defeat.
-My dissertation examines the options available to states to fight multifront wars, and seeks to explain why states prioritize different fronts, and why those prioritization decisions change.
-I use a combination of archival materials, memoirs, published primary sources, and secondary histories to analyze multifront prioritization decisions in Germany from 1914-1918, India from 1947-1949, and Israel from 1967-1973, arguing that prioritization decisions are based on the intersection of military logic and domestic political pressure.
+My dissertation examines how states fight multifront wars, and seeks to explain why states prioritize different fronts, and why those prioritization decisions change.
+I use a combination of archival materials, memoirs, published primary sources, and secondary histories to analyze multifront prioritization decisions in Germany from 1914-1918, India from 1947-1949, and Israel from 1967-1973, arguing that prioritization decisions are based on state leaders responses to minimize battlefield vulnerabilities, exploit battlefield opportunities, and then pursuing overall grand strategic goals.

 Other Research:

-With co-author Nicholas Blanchette, we ask whether states can learn and adapt based on the failures of their opponents.
-We focus on the case of the air offensives early in the Second World War (1939-1941) to argue that cognitive biases significantly hamper the ability to learn from an opponent.
-Using material from both British and American archives, we propose that optimism about future technological developments and the tendency to attribute an opponent’s problems to inherent challenges intrinsic to that opponent’s political or military structures caused members of the Royal Air Force and the US Army Air Force to discount any potential lessons for their own operations from the failures they observed of the German air campaign against the United Kingdom.
-A version of this project was named the Graduate Semi-Finalist for the Bobby R. Inman Award for Student Scholarship in Intelligence Studies in 2023.
+My second core interest is decisions states make around how to conduct their wars.
+With co-author Nicholas Blanchette, we explore this question by asking whether states can learn from the failures of their opponents.
+We focus on the case of the air offensives from 1939-1941 to argue that cognitive biases hamper learning from an opponent.
+Using material from British and American archives, we propose that perceiving opponents as a hostile outgroup or as technologically and doctrinally distinct caused members of the Royal Air Force and the US Army Air Force to discount potential lessons for their own operations from the failures they observed of the German air campaign against the UK.
+This project was named the Graduate Semi-Finalist for the Bobby R. Inman Award for Student Scholarship in Intelligence Studies in 2023.